Triple Bottom Line

 In 2017, we have set ourselves the goal of becoming a zero-waste facility.
 We are: changing our packaging to further reduce plastic use; setting up compost for our entire building; disposing of our spent grain through a combination of animal feed, composting, and digestion to make bio-gas.
 We’re also setting up recycling for stretchy plastics that aren’t accepted by the city.

 What next?
-Well, in 2018 we hope to switch all of our energy to renewables (we're already having some really fun and exciting conversations with the city and local energy specialists about installing solar panels on our roof and replacing our natural gas use with fuel made from our spent grains), work with the distributors who transport our spirits to adopt more eco-friendly shipping options, and then keep on pursuing the most minimal and positive possible environmental impact.
+Well, over time we hope to switch all of our energy to renewables (we're already having some really fun and exciting conversations with the city and local energy specialists about installing solar panels on our roof and replacing our natural gas use with fuel made from our spent grains), work with the distributors who transport our spirits to adopt more eco-friendly shipping options, and then keep on pursuing the most minimal and positive possible environmental impact.

 The profit circle may seem obvious.
 But it isn’t necessarily.
 The thing about profit, as far as we’re concerned, is that it should be proportional.
 We’re not an internet company pursuing an imaginary valuation.
 We make things.
 As a consequence, the money we make will always be grounded in reality.
 We quite like that.